-We initiated a Phase 1 study of CDX-1140 in November 2017.
-This study is expected to enroll up to approximately 260 patients with recurrent, locally advanced or metastatic solid tumors and B cell lymphomas.
+We initiated a Phase 1 study of CDX-1140 in November 2017 in up to 260 patients with recurrent, locally advanced or metastatic solid tumors and B cell lymphomas.
 The study is designed to determine the maximum tolerated dose, or MTD, during a dose-escalation phase (0.01 to 3.0 mg/kg once every four weeks until confirmed progression or intolerance) and to recommend a dose level for further study in a subsequent expansion phase.
 The expansion is designed to further evaluate the tolerability and biologic effects of selected dose(s) of CDX-1140 in specific tumor types.
 Secondary objectives include assessments of safety and tolerability, pharmacodynamics, pharmacokinetics, immunogenicity and additional measures of anti-tumor activity, including clinical benefit rate.
 We believe that the potential for CDX-1140 will be best defined in combination studies with other immunotherapies or conventional cancer treatments.
+In support of this, the Phase 1 study protocol also allows for the exploration of CDX-1140 in combination with other agents that may potentiate anti-tumor responses.
+A combination cohort with CDX-301, a hematopoietic cytokine that uniquely expands dendritic cells and hematopoietic stem cells has been completed.
+Two combination cohorts are currently ongoing.
+A combination of CDX-1140 with pembrolizumab has completed the safety run-in and expansion cohorts in patients with checkpoint-refractory squamous cell head and neck cancer and non-small cell lung cancer is enrolling patients.
+A combination of CDX-1140 with gemcitabine/nab-paclitaxel in patients with previously untreated metastatic pancreatic adenocarcinoma is also enrolling patients.